News & Resources

 6 mins

-Getting a mortgage can feel complicated.
-Once you start looking at all the options – fixed rates, variable rates, cash back mortgages, no frills mortgages, full-featured mortgages, quick close specials – deciding on the right mortgage can seem overwhelming.
+Once you start looking at all the options available to you – fixed rates, variable rates, cashback mortgages, no frills mortgages, full-featured mortgages, quick close specials – deciding on the right mortgage can seem overwhelming.

-What is a Mortgage Broker?
+What is a mortgage broker?

 They do that by comparing mortgages on your behalf, negotiating rates and terms when necessary.
 Once a suitable product is selected, they then help gather all the paperwork and submit it to the lender for approval.

-Throughout the process, the broker liaises with the lender regarding any administrative steps.
+Throughout the process, the broker liaises with the mortgage lender regarding any administrative steps.
 Finally, they guide you along the process, helping explain the application requirements and answering questions you may have regarding your mortgage contract.

 Mortgage brokerages and their brokers are subject to a series of regulatory requirements.
-The Financial Services Commission of Ontario (FSCO), a regulatory body that licenses mortgage brokers, states, “Mortgage brokers and agents have licensed professionals who work for a licensed mortgage brokerage and it is with the brokerage that you enter into a legal relationship.”
+The Financial Services Regulatory Authority of Ontario (FSRA) is a regulatory body that licenses mortgage brokers and agents.
+It defines a mortgage broker as “an individual licensed by FSRA to carry out mortgage activities for a licensed mortgage brokerage,” who can only be licensed to work under one firm.

-Qualifying for a Mortgage
+Qualifying for a mortgage

 When qualifying for a mortgage, your broker may request: